 Father: Andy Cole

-Once a member of Manchester City’s academy, Devante Cole spent last season with League One Doncaster Rovers, moving from Wigan Athletic in January.
+Once a member of Manchester City’s academy, Devante Cole spent last season in the Scottish Premiership with Motherwell.

 One of England’s best strikers, Andy Cole scored 231 club career goals with 119 coming in a seven-year spell with Manchester United.